ModischFabrications/Volumeter_PCB/README.md

-# UV_Meter_PCB
+# Volumeter_PCB

-This is a KiCad project that models the main PCB for a UV-Meter.
+This is a KiCad project that models the main PCB for a Volume Display.
 Code and CAD-files will be managed seperately.